AFLplusplus/AFLplusplus/docs/env_variables.md

 For more information, see [instrumentation/README.instrument_list.md](../instrumentation/README.instrument_list.md).

+#### INJECTIONS

+This feature is able to find simple injection vulnerabilities in insecure calls to mysql/mariadb/nosql/postgresql/ldap and XSS in libxml2.

+  - Setting `AFL_LLVM_INJECTIONS_ALL` will enable all injection hooking

+  - Setting `AFL_LLVM_INJECTIONS_SQL` will enable SQL injection hooking

+  - Setting `AFL_LLVM_INJECTIONS_LDAP` will enable LDAP injection hooking

+  - Setting `AFL_LLVM_INJECTIONS_XSS` will enable XSS injection hooking

 #### LAF-INTEL

 This great feature will split compares into series of single byte comparisons to